State of the County

 The annual Chesterfield State of the County address was presented by County Administrator Dr. Joe Casey on Wednesday, Dec.
 8. The 2021 address provides a wide-ranging review of accomplishments, economic events, business developments, quality of life improvements and much more that occurred in Chesterfield in 2021.
 In addition, Dr. Casey offered his vision for Chesterfield’s future in 2022 and beyond.
 The 2021 State of the County was hosted by the Chesterfield Chamber of Commerce.
 View the State of the County 2021 presentation (PDF).

 Learn More About Chesterfield

-Review some of the county's highlights from the past year, including major awards and accomplishments earned by departments and officials throughout Chesterfield County Government.
+Review some of the county's highlights from the past year, including major awards and accomplishments earned by departments throughout Chesterfield County Government.